joonhongpark11/poker_helper/README.md

 - 2024/07/03: finally successfully ran.
 I was able to run full rounds, and one player cycle.
 Next step will be making all-in functions and appropriate modifications of relevant functions.

 - 2024/07/07: trying to make sidepots using double linkedlist.
 It is quite complicated but I have an idea.

+- 2024/07/08: getting more and more complicated... need to debug betting.
+I ignored the raising and other possible options.
 </details>